180130107094/Deep-Learning-Assignment/README.md

 Dog Vs Cat classification is binary classification for 2 classes: dogs and cats.
 Chinese traffic sign database is again multiclass classification divided into 58 catgories.

+Finally, ANN with batch normalization as regularization technique is apllied on part4 having afshion MNIIST and heart failure prediction dataset.
+On applying the regularization techniques like batch normalization, we can ovserve that it prevents data from overfitting and hence better results with good accuracy can be obained.